Vitosha Boulevard: The Champs-Élysées of Sofia

-In the past decade, Sofia has been changing rapidly.
+In the past two decades, Sofia has been changing rapidly.
 Lots of intersections were modernised, the Ring Road was turned from a narrow slice of Swiss cheese into a motorway, and Vitosha Boulevard, which used to be a terrible, polluted chaos, is now the main strolling promenade.

 Back then, in 2002, the invention of pedestrian zones had not yet made its way to Sofia.
 Trams rattled down Vitosha Boulevard, until they would be blocked by countless cars, which were standing on the tracks, in hopeless traffic jams.